 The figure illustrates the forces that determine the filtration rate.
 The pressure in the glomerular capillaries, PGC, favors filtration.
 Opposing filtration is the osmotic pressure due to the blood proteins (ΠGC) and the hydrostatic pressure in Bowman's space (PBS).
 The net glomerular filtration pressure is the sum of these forces.

 In a single nephron, the rate of filtration is a function of the net filtration pressure, the permeability of the filtration membrane, and the surface area available for filtration.
 The measured GFR reflects these factors, and of course, the total number of functioning nephrons.
 Average GFR is 130 ml/min for a healthy young man, or 110 ml/min for a healthy young woman.
 (As well, GFR is usually normalized to body surface area to account for individuals of different sizes).
 The threshold for the definition of chronic kidney disease is defined as a GFR of less than 60 ml/min.
 A GFR below 60ml/min is associated with an increased risk of progression of kidney disease, and in particular, an increased risk of death from cardiovascular disease.

-GFR can be directly measured by measuring the inulin clearance.
-Inulin is a plant carbohydrate that is neither reabsorbed nor secreted, thus the inulin clearance (volume of blood per unit time from which inulin is removed) is completely due to filtration.
+GFR can be directly measured by measuring the renal clearance of inulin.
+Inulin is a plant carbohydrate that is neither reabsorbed nor secreted, thus the renal clearance of inulin (volume of blood per unit time from which inulin is removed) is completely due to filtration.
 However, because inulin must be infused, in practice it is simpler to gauge kidney function by looking at an endogenous substance, namely creatinine, a metabolic breakdown product of skeletal muscle creatine.
-The creatinine clearance can be used to estimate the GFR.
+The renal clearance of creatinine can be used to estimate the GFR.
 Alternatively, just the serum creatinine (plasma concentration of creatinine) may be measured to monitor kidney function.